HashDrop/HashDrop/README.md

 File expires
 ```

-This means you don't have to remember to clean up temporary files yourself.
+You don't have to remember to clean up temporary files yourself.

 ---